aiverify-foundation/aiverify/README.md

 Comprehensive documentation is available for your reference.
 It includes installation and setup instructions, user guides, and other relevant information.
 Please refer to the documentation before opening an issue or asking for support.

-## Licence
+## License

-This project is released under the Apache 2.0 licence, which can be found under the project’s licence file.
-By contributing to this project, you agree to release your contributions under the same licence.
-Please ensure that you are familiar with the licence terms.
-You may find a list of the licences used by dependencies and any other material used by this project there too.
+This project is released under the Apache 2.0 license, which can be found under the project's license file.
+By contributing to this project, you agree to release your contributions under the same license.
+Please ensure that you are familiar with the license terms.
+You may find a list of the licenses used by dependencies and any other material used by this project there too.

 ## Support